 Although it is difficult to understand the temperatures of each part in a real machine, the temperatures of each of these parts can be obtained with ease through simulations, and changes to characteristics due to increases in temperature can also be taken into account.
-As methods of analysis that account for the increases in temperature for each part, there exists the method of coupled analysis via magnetic field analysis and thermal analysis, as well as the method of performing magnetic field analysis that uses thermal equivalent circuits.
+As methods of analysis that account for the increases in temperature for each part, there exists the method of coupled analysis between magnetic field analysis and thermal analysis, as well as the method of running magnetic field analysis that uses thermal equivalent circuits.
 Detailed evaluations that obtain temperature distribution are possible for coupled analysis.
 While the evaluation of temperature distribution is not possible when using thermal equivalent circuits, magnetic field analysis that accounts for temperature increases can be performed at high speeds with ease.

 Thermal Equivalent Circuit

 Loss is expressed by heat source components.
 Heat sources are copper loss and the eddy current loss of magnets.